ricardoquesada/bluepad32/docs/pair_ds3.md

 ### Fetch the ESP32 / Pico W Bluetooth Address

-* Connect a terminal to the ESP32/Pico W using 115200 baud 8N1.
+* Connect a terminal to the ESP32 / Pico W using 115200 baud 8N1.

 * Watch the logs.
 You should see something like: